Ever Gauzy

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Factorial is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Envoy and Factorial are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other HR products to evaluate alongside.

 Top Envoy alternatives in HR are ranked by recent ship velocity.
 Browse the "Envoy alternatives" section above for the current picks, or visit /alternatives/envoy for the full list with editorial commentary on each.